guybedford/import-maps-extensions/README.md

 Currently, this state causes any new top-level import operations to wait on this state before proceeding, so by re-triggering this state that same mechanism is reinvoked.

 There might still be in-progress module loads in the page, which are still unresolved.
-This will continue to resolve with the current import map or the extended import map depending on timing.
+These will continue to resolve with the current import map or the extended import map depending on network timing.
 As soon as the new import map is fully loaded it will apply to any new module resolutions immediately.

 There is thus some timing dependency here, but this is mitigated by the fact that import maps are carefully defined to be immutably extensible.